 It is vital that all our players, coaches and parents follow the below guidelines.

 We fully appreciate that we all have different circumstances and safety will always come first.
 If your child is unable to return to training please let us know and we will do all we can to assist with fees.

 For those self isolating, Zoom Sessions will continue once a week when sessions resume.
-The sessions will be available will include Ninos, Academy and Adult.
+The sessions will be available to all our players, parents and siblings.

 AT HOME – PRIOR TO TRAINING